5.20 Pre-birth Child Protection Procedure

 Pre-birth conferences should always be convened where there is a need to consider if a Child Protection Plan is required.

-- This decision will usually follow from a pre-birth Child and Family Assessment and a conference should be held;
+This decision will usually follow from a pre-birth Child and Family Assessment (or pre-birth parenting assessment undertaken as a part of the Parenting Intervention Programme) and a conference should be held;

-- Where a pre-birth assessment gives rise to concerns that an unborn child may be at risk of Significant Harm;
+- Where a pre-birth Child and Family assessment gives rise to concerns that an unborn child may be at risk of Significant Harm;

-- Where a previous child has died or been removed from parent(s) as a result of Significant Harm;
+- Where a previous child has died, been injured or been removed from parent(s) as a result of Significant Harm;

 - Where a child is to be born into a family or household which already have children who are the subject of a Child Protection Plan;